What is the richest horse race in the world? It’s an intriguing question which we’ll look into in this article.

 Read on to find out which are the biggest horse races in the world along with the largest prize purses in the industry.

-Horse racing is a very popular sport in certain parts of the world.
-Whilst it’s popularity cannot compete with the likes of football and cricket, there are still millions of fans that tune in for the biggest horse races in the world.
+Horse racing is an incredibly popular sport in certain parts of the globe.
+Whilst it’s worldwide popularity cannot compete with the likes of football and cricket, there are still millions of fans that tune in for the richest and biggest horse races in the world.

 You could argue that horse racing is a sport only for the wealthy.
 Horses are expensive animals that only moneyed families can afford to keep and look after.